Free journalism training modules

 This section contains modules covering advanced journalism training including how to avoid being manipulated, understanding the public service remit, some tips on how to run an effective news meeting and ensure you get the best out of your staff, and setting news priorities.

 This section is all about journalistic integrity.
 It contains modules covering the every day ethical issues that journalists face in the course of their work.
 We look at what impartiality, integrity, fairness, taste and decency, offence, privacy, and accuracy mean to journalists.
+You might want to read our introduction to the ethics section before you try the modules below.

 This section contains modules covering investigative journalism.
 Many have been written by journalism trainer and investigative journalist Don Ray and cover how to understand an interview, read between the lines in complex documents and how to carry out a piece of investigative journalism.